mcauser/micropython-tm1638/README.md

 # all LEDs and segments off
 tm.clear()

-# get which buttons are pressed
+# get which buttons are pressed on LED&KEY module
 tm.keys()

+# get which buttons are pressed on QYF-TM1638 module
+tm.qyf_keys()
 ```

 For more detailed examples, see [examples](/examples).